neuoy/KSPTrajectories/CONTRIBUTING.md

   - Start your debugging session.
 As soon as you are in the flight scene, a file called "Trajectories.csv" should appear in the same location where you put the `Telemetry.dll` file.
     This file will contain the values of "yourvalue" over the course of time.

+  - The Internal Profiler (see below) can also output to the telemetry module, use by enabling the `PROFILER_TELEMETRY` compilation symbol.

 #### Profiling